 If you think you may be suffering whiplash symptoms you should seek medical treatment as soon as possible followed by legal advice.

 You should have a neck x-ray if you have been involved in a car accident and have neck pain, especially if you have soreness.
 Note though, that an x-ray is not going to reveal issues like soft tissue damage and you will need an assessment by a medical professional.
 Our compensation lawyers can help you with working out what assessments you need for your claim for accident compensation.

-As we have noted, some of the most common causes of whiplash injuries relate to car accidents.
+As we have noted, whiplash is a common injury from car and road accidents.
 However, it is possible that you may suffer a whiplash injury through something like riding on an amusement park ride, or playing spot.
 Slips and falls where your head hits a hard surface can also result in whiplash.

 If you have suffered a whiplash injury in a car accident the first thing you need to do is to get a medical assessment.
 You will need to make sure that your injuries are not more severe than whiplash.
 An insurance company providing a claim for whiplash injury compensation is going to need to see medical evidence of your injury.

 The steps you should follow when making a claim for whiplash injury compensation include:

 It is important to note that there is a three year time limit in which you must commence your claim starting from the date of your accident.
 While this is true we do advise commencing your claim as soon as possible.
 With injuries like whiplash the symptoms can resolve relatively well in a short period of time, which means that if you do wish to claim it is in your best interests to do so while the impact can be assessed.